tistesoa/investment-profit/README.md

 ## Investment Profit Tax Calculation App

-This project aiming to solve Capital Gain challenge from NuBank interview process.
+This project aiming to solve Capital Gain challenge interview process.

 I structured my files using Domain-driven Design principles, which involve separating domain-specific code from application logic.
 This approach enhances readability and facilitates future enhancements to the application.